ssh-mitm/ssh-mitm/doc/advanced-usage.rst

 .. note::

-    If the client does not forward the agent, but SSH-MITM proxy server requested the agent, the client will warn of a break in attempt.
+    If the client does not forward the agent, but SSH-MITM requested the agent, the client will warn of a break in attempt.

     .. code-block:: none